 "Must I be answered back, then?" roared Jeffreys, his black eyes blazing with the rage of a demon.
-"Am I to be insulted in my own Court?
-Is every five-groat piece of a pleader, because he chance to have a wig and a gown, to browbeat the Lord Justice, and to fly in the face of the ruling of the Court?
-Oh, Master Helstrop, I fear that I shall live to see some evil come upon you!"
+"Am I to be insulted in my own court?
+Is every fivegroat piece of a pleader, because he chance to have a wig and a gown, to browbeat the Lord Justice, and to fly in the face of the ruling of the Court?
+Oh, Master Helstrop, I fear that I shall live to see some evil come upon you !"

-"I crave your Lordship's pardon!" cried the fainthearted barrister, with his face the color of his brief.
+"I crave your Lordship's pardon!" cried the faint-hearted barrister, with his face the color of his brief.

-"Keep a guard upon your words and upon your actions!"
+"Keep a guard upon your words and upon your actions !"
 Jeffreys answered, in a menacing voice.
 "See that you are not too zealous in the cause of the scum of the earth.
 How now, then?
 What do these one and fifty villains desire to say for themselves?
 What is their lie?
 Gentlemen of the jury, I beg that ye will take particular notice of the cutthroat faces of these men.
 'Tis well that Colonel Kirke hath afforded the Court a sufficient guard, for neither justice nor the Church is safe at their hands."

 "Forty of them desire to plead guilty to the charge of taking up arms against the king," replied our barrister.
-"Ah!" roared the judge.
-"Was ever such unparalleled

 "Ah!" roared the judge.
 "Was ever such unparalleled impudence?
 Was there ever such brazen effrontery?
 Guilty, quotha!
-Have they expressed their repentence for this sin against a most kind and long-suffering monarch?
-Put down those words on the record, clerk!"
+Have they expressed their re- | content with bolstering up rebels, but you pentance for this sin against a most kind and long-suffering monarch?
+Put down those words on the record, clerk !"

-"They have refused to express repentance, your Lordship!" replied the counsel for the defence.
+"They have refused to express repentance, your Lordship !" replied the counsel for the defence.

 "Oh, the parricides!
-Oh, the shameless rogues!" cried the judge.
-"Put the forty together on this side of the enclosure.
-Oh, gentlemen, have ye ever seen such a concentration of vice!
-See how baseness and wickedness can stand with head erect?
-Oh, hardened monsters!
+Oh, the shameless rogues !" cried the judge.
+"Put the forty together on this side of the enclos-Oh, gentlemen, have ye ever seen ure. such a concentration of vice?
+See how baseness and wickedness can stand with Oh, hardened monsters! head erect!
 But the other eleven.
-How can they expect us to believe this transparent falsehood -this palpable device?
+How can they expect us to believe this transparent falsehood-this palpable device?
 How can they foist it upon the Court?"